codezero-be/mapify/README.md

 #### Fit all markers in the map

-With the `fitboundsPadding` option, you can add some minimum spacing (in pixels) between the map's border and the markers.
-The default is `20` pixels.
+The `fitboundsPadding` option is not well documented by Google, but after some experimenting with it seems to work as follows… You set a pixel value that adds a "padding zone" to the map's boundaries.
+Google Maps will keep zooming in until one of your markers gets within the padding zone.
+The default value is `50`.
 This option can only be set on the map, as it doesn't make sense to set in on multiple markers.

 With javascript: